✅ Last Reviewed: | 📝 Last Updated:

 MONETARY POLICY Dovish bias, data-dependent pause

-• Easing cycle on pause: After several rate cuts and concluding QT in late 2025, the Fed now prioritizes labor market resilience over inflation containment while holding rates near neutral pending data.
+• Easing cycle on pause: After concluding QT in 2024 and implementing several rate cuts since, the Fed now appears to prioritize labor market resilience over inflation containment while keeping rates near neutral.

 • Committee divergence evident: Internal debate persists over the path forward—some members favor additional cuts while others support extended restraint—reflecting uncertainty about inflation persistence and labor market slack.